Kevin Feige Reveals Why Nick Fury Waited Until ‘Avengers: Infinity War’ To Page Captain Marvel

-Captain Marvel is already tearing up the charts at the box office in its opening weekend, and the film is leading toward something even bigger next month.
+Captain Marvel is already tearing up the box office in its opening weekend, and the film is leading toward something even bigger next month.
 In late April, Avengers: Endgame hits theaters and the world will finally see how things play out after Captain Marvel was summoned to help against Thanos.
-Knowing that, though, so many fans are wondering why Nick Fury never pressed her pager button before.
+Knowing that, many fans are wondering why Nick Fury never pressed her pager button before.

-For those who have not yet seen Avengers: Infinity War as of yet, there are going to be spoilers for that movie from this point on.
+For those who have not yet seen Avengers: Infinity War yet, there are going to be spoilers for that movie from this point on.
 If you don’t want to find out what happened at the end of it, you’ll want to stop reading now.

-At the end of Infinity War, Nick Fury was shown in the credits hitting the button on a pager just before he disappeared after Thanos’ snap.
+At the end of Infinity War, Nick Fury was shown in the mid-credits scene hitting the button on a pager just before he disappeared after Thanos’ snap.
 As he disappeared, the pager fell to the ground and the credits concluded with Captain Marvel’s emblem showing on it.

-Due to the past happenings in New York and the damage brought forth by Ultron, some are wondering why Captain Marvel had never been summoned before. /Film recently spoke with Marvel Studios president Kevin Feige to ask that very question and it was obviously something that he had thought about before.
+Due to the past happenings in New York and the damage created by Ultron, some are wondering why Captain Marvel had never been summoned before.
+Slash Film recently spoke with Marvel Studios president Kevin Feige to ask that very question and it was obviously something that he had thought about before.

 Captain Marvel is one of the strongest forces in the entire universe and her assistance will certainly come in handy during Avengers: Endgame.
 Still, when Loki and his army were demolishing New York, she was nowhere to be found.
 When Ultron tried to elevate Sokovia into the atmosphere, Captain Marvel wasn’t seen anywhere.